 In that example, you’ve done two things: identify how much you’re spending and then identify how much you actually want to spend.
 When you apply that process to each category in your budget, you can get a really good sense of how much you need to spend each month.

 We like how Investopedia’s Amy Bell put it: “If you create and stick to a budget, you’ll never find yourself (overspending).
 You’ll know exactly how much money you earn, how much you can afford to spend each month and how much you need to save.”

 We talked with Broke Millennial’s Erin Lowry about several other reasons why budgeting is important.
 She brought up some great points.

 First, creating a budget helps you figure out exactly how much money you have left at the end of the month.
 If you’re spending $3,000 and making $2,700 after taxes, then you know you have to cut back in certain areas.

 “Without knowing your budget,” Erin said, “it’s easy to live well outside your means and you’ll find it impossible to save and pay down debt.”

-A Sigh of Relief: Budgets Bring Out the Ugly Truth
+Budget Brings Out the Ugly Truth